Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 we obtain in particular the Einstein-Hilbert action in four dimensions as well as the Yang-Mills action $\sum_{a}(F_{\mu \nu}^{a})^{2}$, invariant under the gauge transformation

 where $\epsilon^{a}(x)$ are the gauge parameters and $D_{\mu}$ is the covariant derivative with respect to the gauge field $A_{\mu}^{a}$.

-So the main idea of Kaluza-Klein theories is to represent gauge invariance in four-dimensional space-time as resulting from the group of isometries of an internal $n$-dimensional manifold, a beautiful geometrical idea.
-Of course the problem now is to construct realistic Kaluza-Klein theories , i.e., theories with gauge group $G$ containing the SM gauge group $SU(3)\times SU(2) \times U(1)$.
-This requirement imposes a lower bound on the dimension of the internal space \cite{K-K-Witten1}.
-The space of lowest dimension with symmetry group $G$ is always a homogeneous space $G/H$ with $H\subset G$ a maximal subgroup of $G$.
-In our case $G=SU(3)\times SU(2) \times U(1)$ and the largest subgroup of suitable dimension is $H=SU(2)\times U(1)\times U(1)$.
-This means that the minimal dimension of a manifold with symmetry group $SU(3)\times SU(2) \times U(1)$ is $12-5=7$, so the minimal dimension of the space-time is $11$, exactly equal to the maximal dimension for supergravity (see above).
+This illustrate the main tenet of Kaluza-Klein theories: to represent gauge invariance in four-dimensional space-time as resulting from the group of isometries of an internal $n$-dimensional manifold, a beautiful geometrical idea indeed.
+Of course, the problem is to construct realistic Kaluza-Klein theories, i.e. theories with in which the isometry group~$G$ of the internal manifold contains the SM gauge group $\mbox{SU}(3)\times \mbox{SU}(2) \times \mbox{U}(1)$.
+This condition imposes a lower bound on the dimension of the internal space \cite{K-K-Witten1}.
+The space with symmetry group~$G$ of lowest dimension is always a homogeneous space $G/H$, with $H\subset G$ a maximal subgroup of $G$.
+In our case~$G=\mbox{SU}(3)\times \mbox{SU}(2) \times \mbox{U}(1)$, while the largest suitable subgroup is $H=\mbox{SU}(2)\times \mbox{U}(1)\times \mbox{U}(1)$.
+This means that the minimal dimension of a manifold with symmetry group $\mbox{SU}(3)\times \mbox{SU}(2) \times \mbox{U}(1)$ is $12-5=7$.
+This means that the minimal dimension of the Kaluza-Klein space-time is~$11$, precisely the maximal dimension for SUGRA (see above).

-Nevertheless, Kaluza-Klein theories have serious problems.
-One of them is, being essentially Einstein gravity in dimensions higher than four, non-renormalizability.
-Perhaps their main difficulty is that they are unable to reproduce the chiral nature of the four-dimensional world.
-Consider a massless Dirac fermion in $4+n$ dimensions.
+Unfortunately, Kaluza-Klein theories also have serious problems.
+Being essentially Einstein gravity in dimensions higher than four, one of them is non-renormalizability.
+But perhaps their main difficulty is the impossibility of reproducing the chiral nature of our four-dimensional world.
+To see this, consider a massless Dirac fermion in $4+n$ dimensions.
 It obeys the Dirac equation